DI-LEO-GIUSEPPE-GABRIELE/s00004924_final-assignment-OOP/README.md

 # Project Core - Library Management System

-This project implements a library management system, allowing for the management of books and magazines.
+This project implements a library management system, allowing for the management of books, magazines and collections.
+You can create, search, add or remove media from collections, and the data is persisted on file.

 ## Characteristics

-- Books and magazines management
+- Books, magazines and collections management
-- Search by title, author and publication year
+- Search by id, title, author and publication year
+- Add or remove media from collections
 - Data persistence on file
 - UI user interface on console